digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-09-21-copyright-and-fair-use.md

 The Productivity Commission has also [looked at this issue][3] and is due to publish a final report in September 2016.
 The Productivity Commission found that Australia&#8217;s copyright system has progressively expanded to the point where it is costly and unbalanced.
 It recommended that Australia introduce a new system, including a broad, principles-based exception for fair use.

 Technology has progressed since the Copyright Act was drafted.
 There are good arguments that it is time for change.
 For example, most videos and articles people share on social media are probably a breach of copyright law.
-Or sometimes people with disabilities need to ‘format shift’ materials to be able to use them.
+Or sometimes people with disabilities need to 'format shift' materials to be able to use them.
 For example, we have the technology to format shift a book into a sound recording.
 However, the law does not always allow this.

 To be effective, copyright law must reflect community notions of fairness.
 Effective laws will be versatile, but also maintain a balance between the rights of copyright owners and copyright users, and recognise that sometimes people even move between the two roles.
 There are good reasons to think that a principle-based exception to copyright will be better suited to our current age than what w currently have.

 Digital Rights Watch has written a [submission to the Productivity Commission][4], which sets out some of our views on fair use.
-We believe the ALRC’s approach should be adopted.
+We believe the ALRC's approach should be adopted.

 ## **Further reading**